 The Nuclear Medicine Technology Program draws its faculty from the clinical, scientific and technical staffs of Mayo Clinic.
-They are chosen for their commitment to teaching as well as to clinical practice and/or research.
-Many have published and lectured extensively and are highly regarded in their field.
+Faculty members are chosen for their commitment to teaching, as well as clinical practice or research.
+Many have published and lectured extensively and are highly regarded in their fields.

-Of the 78 nuclear medicine staff members at Mayo Clinic in Rochester, there are 56 Certified Nuclear Medicine Technologists, twelve physicians, six nurses, two physicists, one radiochemist, six PET support personnel, and several support and administrative staff.
+Of the more than 80 nuclear medicine staff members at Mayo Clinic in Rochester, Minn., there are 56 certified nuclear medicine technologists, 12 physicians, six nurses, two physicists, one radiochemist, six PET support personnel, and several support and administrative staff members.

-You will have access to these individuals throughout your internship — with the opportunity to learn directly from some of today's best nuclear medicine practitioners.
+You have access to these individuals throughout your program — with the opportunity to learn directly from some of today's best nuclear medicine practitioners.